 I chose this topic because I am convinced that many neurodegenerative diseases have specific patterns of brain alterations that are too subtle to be detected by visual inspection alone, particularly at early stages of the disease.
 Early diagnosis is essential in order to initiate treatments to stop or at … more »

 Parkinson disease (PD) is the second most frequent neurodegenerative disorder after Alzheimer disease.1 In PD, the primary pathologic changes involve loss of nigrostriatal dopaminergic neurons and the presence of Lewy bodies (α-synuclein–immunoreactive inclusions), with neuronal loss in numerous brain regions.2 To distinguish these pathophysiologic changes in … more »

 My lab is dedicated to understanding Parkinson disease (PD) and movement disorders, to improve patient care in the future.
 MRI has tremendous potential to provide improved diagnostics and tracking of PD progression, and we are committed to this endeavor.

-The current … more »
+The current findings are important because … more »